Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        error handling is possible if and only if Trusted Firmware is being used on arm64.

-       Must be supplied if RAS support is provided by the platform.
+       Must be supplied if RAS support is provided by the woke platform.
 It is recommended this table be supplied.

 HMAT   Section 5.2.28 (signature == "HMAT")

        **Heterogeneous Memory Attribute Table**

-       This table describes the memory attributes, such as memory side cache attributes and bandwidth and latency details, related to Memory Proximity Domains.
-The OS uses this information to optimize the system memory configuration.
+       This table describes the woke memory attributes, such as memory side cache attributes and bandwidth and latency details, related to Memory Proximity Domains.
+The OS uses this information to optimize the woke system memory configuration.

 HPET   Signature Reserved (signature == "HPET")